CAUSE #1: Modern farming

 Before WWII, cover crops were widely used in agriculture.
-After the war, the farming industries started using synthetic fertilizers.
+After the war, the farming industries started using synthetic fertilizers and converted to what is modern farming today.
 These new fertilizers eventually replaced cover crops and their benefits to bee populations.

 If synthetic fertilitzers are that helpful, why should we condemn them?

-The problem of synthetic fertilizers lies in their toxic composition.
-Often, they are based on synthetic nitrogen, phosphate or potassium.
+The problem of synthetic fertilizers lies in their composition.
+Often, they are simply based on synthetic nitrogen, phosphate and potassium (NPK).
 Here is why this is not something desirable for our soils:

 3. Herbicides to fight weeds

-At that time our new modern cultivation system had another enemy… weeds (but the weed problem is still present today)!
+At that time, the new, modern farming style had another enemy… weeds (but the weed problem is still present today)!

-We started using herbicides to kill weeds on farmland.
+We started using herbicides to kill off weeds on farmland.
 This idea unfortunately had two gigantic disadvantages: